 Passive dustfall monitoring methods are used to determine the deposition of fugitive dust from point sources and haul roads.
-There are a total of 34 dust fall sampling sites; the program began in 2013 with 26 sampling sites, and an additional eight were added in August 2014 (Figure 1 below):
+A total of 39 dustfall sampling sites exist.
+(Figure 1 below):

-- Nine dust fall samplers located at the Mine Site (seven within the Mine Site and two references sites; one to the northeast, and one to the south); - Seven dust fall samplers located at Milne Port (six within the port itself, and one northeast and upwind of the port); - 16 dust fall samplers divided between two sites along the Tote Road.
-These two sites are organized into transects, each composed of eight dust fall samplers distributed both north and south of the Tote Road centreline at 30 m, 100 m, 1 km, and 5 km.
-The prevalent wind direction is roughly parallel to the roadway as opposed to perpendicular, therefore no 'upwind' and 'downwind' directions from the road are identified; and - Two reference dust fall samplers located 14 km southwest of the Tote Road.
+- Nine dust fall samplers located at the Mine Site (three within the Mine Site, four outside the mine footprint within low to moderate isopleth areas and two references sites; one to the northeast, and one to the south) located at least 14,000 metres (m) from any Project infrastructure, outside of the extent of expected dustfall; - 6 dustfall samplers located at Milne Port (five active sites on the Port Site footprint; and 1 reference site located northeast of the Port Site outside of the predicted extent of dustfall; - 16 dustfall samplers divided between two sites along the Tote Road (North sites and South sites).
+These two sites are organized into transects, each composed of 8 dustfall samplers distributed perpendicular to the Tote Road centreline at 30 m, 100 m, 1,000 m, and 5,000 m on either side of the road; - 2 reference dustfall samplers located 14,000 m southwest of the Tote Road (one at the north site, one at the south site); and,